 The Role of Neuro-Optometry in the Recovery of Brain Injury and Trauma

-A neuro-optometrist, such as Dr. Stein, can treat visual, perceptual, and motor problems that may arise following brain injury or trauma, such as a concussion.
+A neuro-optometrist, such as our eye doctors, can treat visual, perceptual, and motor problems that may arise following brain injury or trauma, such as a concussion.
 All too often, the root cause of these symptoms isn’t accurately identified as a visual processing issue— and this may hinder the patient’s ability to recover.

 Below is a list of the common ocular conditions that can arise following a brain injury and trauma— all of which can be detected and treated at our neuro-optometric vision rehabilitation center.
 These include:

 - Vestibular Dysfunction – hypersensitivity to visual motion which is commonly associated with headaches and motion sickness.